Rotations for Visiting Students

 Pediatric Elective Course Offerings

-(Note: the 1900 level course are our Inpatient rotations and are highly competitive not all applicants are accepted to these courses.
+(Note: the 1900-level courses are our Inpatient rotations and are highly competitive not all applicants are accepted to these courses.
 Lastly, UTSW students are required to take 1900 level courses and so tend to fill enrollment quickly.
 Therefore, choosing alternative courses is highly suggested.)

 This is a 4-week course intended for students to be an integral daily member of the emergency department teams and will serve as the primary provider (under the direct supervision of attending physicians) for patients seeking care in the Children’s Dallas Emergency Department.
 The department is staffed by board-certified pediatric emergency medicine specialists.
 The Children’s Dallas Emergency Department is the primary pediatric trauma center for Dallas County.